Our Visit to Japan

 Once we had landed at Haneda and disembarked the plane, we could feel the heat despite the air conditioning in the building.
 First we headed to passport control, they checked our passport efficiently and fast, unlike some other countries, and then went to baggage claim where we waited for our many bags to arrive.

 A lovely lady dropped us our bikes, yes, we even took them all the way from the UK to Japan, as we plan to cycle the Shimanami Kaido.
-Out we went, and as usual when we land in a new place, first stop was to get some Yen from the cash machine.
-We also found the right place buy our tickets for the Shinkansen to Okayama, our first stop on our route planned for the holiday.
+We left the luggage hall and cleared customs and as usual when we land in a new place, first stop was to get some Yen from the cash machine.
+We also found the right place buy our tickets for the Shinkansen to Okayama, near the ticket machines for the metro.
+Okayama would be our first stop on our route planned for the holiday.

 Through their website we had also ordered a pocket wifi which I collected in the check in hall at Haneda airport (we landed really early and this seemed the easiest option as their counter is open 24 hours).
 The pocket wifi came in handy throughout our travel in Japan on many occasions.
 I had done some research before deciding on which company to rent it from and their pocket wifi seemed to offer the best value for money, speed and unlimited devices it can connect to.
 Most importantly, it seemed to work even in the most remote areas.
 We used it for everything from using google maps to instagram, and emails, but especially useful was the google translate app for the occasions when there was no English.